emmercm/www/src/blog/_postgres-index-creation-monitoring.md

 PostgreSQL added the ability to monitor the progress of index creation in [v12.0 (2019)](https://www.postgresql.org/docs/release/12.0/) by querying the [`pg_stat_progress_create_index` view](https://www.postgresql.org/docs/current/progress-reporting.html#CREATE-INDEX-PROGRESS-REPORTING).
 It requires the [statistics collector](https://www.postgresql.org/docs/current/monitoring-stats.html) to be enabled (which it is by default).
 Superusers and users with the [`pg_read_all_stats` role](https://www.postgresql.org/docs/current/predefined-roles.html#PREDEFINED-ROLE-PG-MONITOR) can query the progress of every index being created, and all other users will be restricted to only seeing the progress of indexes they are creating.

 Index creation is broken down into "phases" or steps, and the number increases if you use the `CONCURRENTLY` option.
 Different phases process different entities (lockers, tuples, and blocks), so the `pg_stat_progress_create_index` view breaks these out into different columns.
+See the [progress reporting docs](https://www.postgresql.org/docs/current/progress-reporting.html#CREATE-INDEX-PROGRESS-REPORTING) for in

-Here is a query to report on the progress of index creation
+Here is a query to report on the progress of index creation in terms of

 https://dev.to/bolajiwahab/progress-reporting-in-postgresql-1i0d